Enhanced patient precautions, effective May 1, 2020

 We are now scheduling patients for telemedicine, in-office appointments (when clinically necessary), and elective procedures.
 During this time, we will continue to heed all governmental directives and precautions to mitigate the continued spread of COVID-19 for the protection and safety of our patients, staff, and communities.

-Digestive Health Associates of Texas (DHAT) and the Preston Crossing Endoscopy Center have implemented the following guidelines:
+Digestive Health Associates of Texas (DHAT) and the Digestive Health Center of Plano have implemented the following guidelines:

 DHAT staff have been asked to wear protective gear, specifically a mask or covering of their nose and mouth.
 This is a preventative measure and is not indicative of anyone having or carrying the virus.
 We encourage patients to wear masks upon entering our offices as well, until further notice.